 You could do this manually.
 But the time it would take to define objectives for each type of ad and measure how much to invest in each one, without ever losing sight of the overall bigger picture – return on your overall investment – is not realistic for most businesses.
 Or it is, but the process is not scalable, and you will spend a lot of time manually updating Excel files to discover actionable insights or react to changes in your product catalogue.
 The answer to this problem?

 The good news is, lots of these process can be intelligently automated, from the combination (and updating) of different elements of your business into keywords and the full range of ads they will trigger to, crucially, applying and measuring the individual performance of your different ads towards your overall objectives.

-With the Spaceboost Structure Generator, you can create, edit, and update ad structures in very little time and, cruciallly, by connecting the Spaceboost Optimizer to your new ultra-segmented ad campaign, you can input the amount you want to spend and specify the exact objectives that you want to achieve.
-From that point our machine learning algorithms will go to work, identifying those ads that are going to achieve the objectives you set and dedicating more ad spend to them, while pausing those ads that aren’t performing.
+With the Spaceboost Structure Generator, you can create, edit, and update ad structures in very little time and, cruciallly, by selecting custom Goals for your new ultra-segmented ad campaign, you can input the amount you want to spend and specify the exact objectives that you want to achieve.
+From that point, machine learning algorithms will go to work, identifying those ads that are going to achieve the objectives you set and dedicating more ad spend to them, while pausing those ads that aren’t performing.